rkwitt/AGA/README.md

 # AGA : Attribute-Guided Augmentation

-This repository contains a PyTorch implementation of
+This repository contains a (preliminary) PyTorch implementation of

 ```
 @inproceedings{Dixit17a,